sigurdkampevold/media_mood/index.markdown

 The mean compound score of pre-COVID is $0.19$, versus the mean compound score of COVID at $0.16$.
 In other words, the compound score was $%18.75$ higher pre-COVID.
 Thus, the mood in the media was better before lockdowns.

-Eventually, these results are significant by our methods.
-We could there conclude, maybe not surprisingly, that the COVID-19 pandemic affected the mood in the media in a negative way.

-[comment]: # "Tried to simplify the last paragraph."
+Unsurprisingly, our results provide evidence towards the _The COVID-19 Effect_.
+However, it is important to keep in mind that the results do not prove causation, only correlation.
+That is, there could be another factor, outside our analysis, that impacted the mood in media.

 <div
   class="page__hero--overlay"